-THE 39TH ANNUAL CARNAVAL SAN FRANCISCO
+THE 40TH ANNUAL CARNAVAL SAN FRANCISCO

 Photo courtesy of MarcoSanchez.net

-Come celebrate with us at the 39th annual Carnaval San Francisco!
-The 2017 Grand Parade will be held on May 28th at 9:30am.
+Come celebrate with us at the 40th annual Carnaval San Francisco!
+The 2018 Grand Parade will be held on May 27th at 9:30am.
 Watch a brilliant procession of contingents, most of which will feature beautifully adorned floats depicting rich multicultural themes and featuring performers who engage and entertain the crowds.
-The 2–day festival will be held May 27th and May 28th on Harrison Street between 16th and 24th Streets.
+The 2–day festival will be held May 26th and May 27th on Harrison Street between 16th and 24th Streets.
 Experience global cuisine, international music, dance, arts & crafts, and other fun activities and entertainment on every street corner for the entire family to enjoy.

-CARNAVAL SAN FRANCISCO 2017 THEME
+CARNAVAL SAN FRANCISCO 2018 THEME:

 Your pledge will support Carnaval's operations this year and into the future, thus cementing this beloved San Francisco tradition annually.
-In appreciation for your support and thanks to our partners, we have special gifts available for those who wish to support Carnaval San Francisco.

 Stay up–to–date on all things Carnaval San Francisco.